-1) Check for email notification from Symplicity/Accommodate regarding students with approved accommodations.
-If during class discussions, the lecture becomes personal in nature due to self-disclosure of a fellow classmate, and the audio recording device must be turned off.
+1. Check for email notification from ACCOMMODATE regarding students with approved accommodations.
+If during class discussions, the lecture becomes personal in nature due to selfdisclosure of a fellow classmate, and the audio recording device must be turned off.
 Please make a general announcement to those students entitled to recording to temporarily stop recording.
 When the lecture resumes, inform students that audio recording may resume.
 If you do not wish to make a general announcement, this may also be done through the private chat feature in Zoom if class is taught synchronously.
-Please make sure you let DSO students know how you will inform them to stop and start recording.
+Please make sure you let students served by Accessibility Services know how you will inform them to stop and start recording.

-1) Inform the professor of the approved testing/classroom accommodations through Symplicity/ Accommodate.
+1) Inform the professor of the approved testing/classroom accommodations through ACCOMMODATE.

-1) The student registers for accommodations through Accommodate and agrees to the terms of the Audio Recording Agreement.

-- 2) Recordings of class lectures are only for the student's personal use in study and preparation related to the class. - 3) The student may not share these recordings with any other person, database, or resource. - 4) The student may not publish or quote the lecture without the written consent of the lecturer. - 5) The student agrees to destroy all recordings that were made when they are no longer needed for the class for which they were recorded. - 6) Students may not audio record personal information or conversations of classmates or any other individual.
-If during class discussions, the lecture becomes personal in nature due to self- disclosure of fellow classmates, the audio recording device must be turned off. - 7) The Disability Services Office notifies the professor via an accommodations letter sent from Symplicity/Accommodate of the approved classroom accommodations. - 8) The student will inform the professor that he/she will be audio recording the lecture. - 9) The student and professor will discuss how the professor will inform the student if he/she has to stop recording and when they can resume.
+- 1. The student registers for accommodations through ACCOMMODATE and agrees to the terms of the Audio Recording Agreement. - 2.
+Recordings of class lectures are only for the student's personal use in study and preparation related to the class. - 3.
+The student may not share these recordings with any other person, database, or resource. - 4.
+The student may not publish or quote the lecture without the written consent of the lecturer. - 5.
+The student agrees to destroy all recordings that were made when they are no longer needed for the class for which they were recorded. - 6.
+Students may not audio record personal information or conversations of classmates or any other individual.
+If during class discussions, the lecture becomes personal in nature due to self- disclosure of fellow classmates, the audio recording device must be turned off. - 7.
+Accessibility Services notifies the professor via an accommodations letter sent from ACCOMMODATE of the approved classroom accommodations. - 8.
+The student will inform the professor that he/she will be audio recording the lecture. - 9.
+The student and professor will discuss how the professor will inform the student if he/she must stop recording and when they can resume.

-VI PERSONAL CARE ASSISTANTS (PCA)
+PERSONAL CARE ASSISTANT (PCA)

-A personal care assistant (PCA) is defined as a person who provides personal care/assistance (chronic or temporary) to students with a disability, or other health care issues with activities of daily living, including nursing services or assistance with normal life functions.
+A personal care assistant (PCA) is defined as a person who provides personal care/assistance (chronic or temporary) to students with a disability, that include health care issues, nursing services, or assistance with normal life functions.
 Therefore, PCAs must remain with students at all times.
 These limitations in life functions may include but are not limited to: